imarri01/ML-Unsupervised-Learning/README.md

+Sure, here is a rewritten version of the `README.md`:

 # 🧠 Unsupervised Learning - Project

 Welcome to the **Unsupervised Learning - Project** notebook!
-This project showcases the application of various unsupervised machine learning techniques to uncover hidden patterns and structures in the "Wholesale Data" dataset.
-This dataset includes annual spending in monetary units (m.u.) on diverse product categories by clients of a wholesale distributor.
+This project explores various unsupervised machine learning techniques applied to the "Wholesale Data" dataset, which includes annual spending on diverse product categories by clients of a wholesale distributor.

 [![Kaggle Dataset](https://img.shields.io/badge/Kaggle-Dataset-blue.svg)](https://www.kaggle.com/datasets/binovi/wholesale-customers-data-set)